 InterClimate Network, Gloucestershire Youth Climate Group and Planet Cheltenham are collaborating to run a county wide survey of young people’s attitudes, thoughts and ideas on climate action.

-Young people across the county are being encouraged to fill out an online survey about climate change.
+Young people across Gloucestershire are being encouraged to fill out an online survey about climate change.
 The project is a collaboration by charities and organisations working with young people in the county and further afield on the topics of climate change, eco-anxiety and solutions.

 The aim is to gather the thoughts of young people in order to better address their needs, understand where they are getting information from, and how best to support them in making change.